On the lookout for ethically-made women’s vegan shoes? Put your best foot forward with my top UK finds, featuring brands

 Here are some lovely women’s vegan shoes, from the top:

 Beyond Skin (£71) make beautiful women’s vegan shoes.
-I’m a little bit in love with these teal Oxford-style vegan heels from Beyond Skin (£71).
+I’m a little bit in love with these teal Oxford-style vegan heels.
 Alas, they only have them left in small sizes otherwise I’d have these in a heartbeat…

 Boheme is another manufacturer of beautiful vegan shoes for women.

-These ethical tan brogues (£87) from Boheme are so pretty.
+These ethical tan brogues (£87) are so pretty.
 I do like a good pair of brogues, they make wonderful shoes for autumn.

 In addition, the pioneering Fairtrade rubber project pays a Fairtrade social premium for every kilo of rubber used in the production of these trainers.
 The rubber tappers then decide how to use their income to improve their living and working conditions.
 Almost every material used is fair trade and ecologically certified so you can wear these shoes with a clean conscience.

 Find them on sale in the UK at Ethical Superstore*, from £54.